Decentralized MIMO Systems with Imperfect CSI using LMMSE Receivers: Introduction

 \section{Introduction}

 Massive multi-input-multi-output (MIMO) technology has been shown very effective in achieving high spectral efficiency, energy efficiency, and link reliability \cite{Lu2014MIMO}.
 However, conventional implementations require centralized baseband processing (CBP) where all baseband data are collected and processed by a centralized baseband processing unit (BBU) \cite{Jeon2019, Vander2018DSP}.
-Such centralized processing will cause significant challenges when the size of the antenna arrays becomes extremely large.
-On the one hand, transmitting baseband data from a large number of BS antennas to the BBU will result in very high throughput demands.
-On the other hand, traditional detection or beamforming algorithms require the inversion of high-dimensional matrices, which causes heightened computational complexity.
+Such centralized processing causes significant challenges when the size of the antenna arrays becomes extremely large.
+On the one hand, transmitting baseband data from a large number of base station (BS) antennas to the BBU results in very high throughput demands.
+On the other hand, traditional {estimation} or beamforming algorithms require the inversion of high-dimensional matrices, which causes heightened computational complexity.
 These challenges make CBP very difficult to implement in practice \cite{Li2017, xu2024distributed}.

-To address the bandwidth and computing bottlenecks of CBP, a more efficient architecture called decentralized baseband processing (DBP) was recently proposed \cite{Li2016, Li2017, Rodr2020, Jeon2019, LiKaipeng2019tradeoff}.
-With DBP, BS antennas are divided into several clusters, each equipped with its own local computing fabric that performs signal processing tasks in a parallel and decentralized manner.
-Some engaging results have been achieved for both performance analysis and system design of the DBP architecture.
-In particular, Li \textit{et al}. \cite{Li2016, Li2017} developed iterative decentralized detection algorithms to minimize the mean squared error (MSE) of the received symbols.
+To address the bandwidth and computation bottlenecks of CBP, a more efficient architecture called decentralized baseband processing (DBP) was recently proposed \cite{Li2016, Li2017, Rodr2020, Jeon2019, LiKaipeng2019tradeoff, Dong2022TVT, Zhou2024MCMC}.
+With DBP, BS antennas are divided into several clusters, each equipped with its own processing unit that performs signal processing tasks in a parallel and decentralized manner.
+Li \textit{et al}. \cite{Li2016, Li2017} developed iterative decentralized algorithms to minimize the mean-squared error (MSE) of the received symbols.
 A gradient descent based decentralized algorithm was proposed in \cite{Rodr2020} to obtain zero-forcing (ZF) equalization for a daisy chain architecture.
-In \cite{Jeon2019, Li2017FPGA}, the feedforward DBP architecture was proposed to reduce the latency by avoiding the information exchange between clusters required by previous works \cite{Rusek2013}.
+In \cite{Jeon2019, Li2017FPGA}, the feedforward DBP architecture was proposed to reduce latency by avoiding the information exchange between clusters required by previous works \cite{Rusek2013}.